kubernetes-retired/service-catalog/docs/migration-apiserver-to-crds.md

 The resulting executable file can be found in the `bin` subdirectory.

+### Preparation

+>**CAUTION:** You can safely remove the migration job PVC that contains data about your Service Catalog resources only when the migration ends up successfully.

+In order to perform a successful migration, the Service Catalog resources can't be in the unfinished or deleted state.
+Otherwise, the upgrade job can fail.

+To check if your cluster is ready for migration, use the sanity check [script](https://github.com/kubernetes-sigs/service-catalog/blob/master/contrib/hack/migration-check.sh).

 ### Execution

 You can run the `service-catalog` binary with the `migration` parameter which triggers the migration process.
 For example, run: